roop/roop.github.io/about.md

 write the code and create a lot of the graphics.
 I take the effort to make it great software.

 Presently, I'm working on my first iPad application.
-I am also writing and implementing a parser specfication for Markdown called [vfmd][].
+Earlier this year, I wrote and implemented a parser specfication for Markdown called [vfmd][].

 In the past, I have worked with Nokia, KDE, Hyves and other customers as part of [a Qt consultancy company].
 During that time, I created